How are CROs preparing for changes to the UK Corporate Governance Code?

 Based on our conversations with these risk leaders, the new audit and assurance policy can be considered a sensible change overall and is unlikely to represent a massive departure from what many companies are already doing.

-Preparing for the AAP - what stage is your organisation at compared to your peers?One of the proposed changes to the code is that public interest entities (PIES) should publish a triennial AAP and annual implementation report on the AAP within the annual report.
+One of the proposed changes to the code is that listed companies and PIE organisations should publish a triennial AAP and annual implementation report on the AAP within the annual report.
 This will set out the company's approach to assuring the quality of information it reports to shareholders.
-To understand the different stages organisations are at, in terms of preparing for the AAP, we are conducting a pulse check with members and risk leaders in our wider network; if you would like to participate in this pulse check and, in return, gain insights from other businesses, request to participate here. |

 However, one step these companies are prioritising - in order to prepare for the code changes - is placing a greater focus on ESG and, more specifically, providing assurance for carbon disclosures; ultimately, the business needs to be able to prove it is delivering what it claims to be delivering with regard to its sustainability targets.

-4. Hold early adopter discussions
+5. Hold early adopter discussions

 As changes to the Corporate Governance Code move closer, an important point of debate for many organisations is whether to get ahead of the new developments and become an early adopter for some (or all) of the different statements that will soon be required under the code.